acm-cui/website-cui2021/registration/index.md

 {% endif %}
 </div>

+Authors with papers accepted must register by **1st July 2021**.

 ## Registration fees

 There are three different rates for registration at {{ site.conference.short_name }} {{ site.conference.year }}.
-Please ensure you register at the correct rate---if you do not, you will be liable to pay the difference in fees.
+Please ensure you register at the correct rate---if you do not, you will be liable to pay the difference.

 * Standard Rate: **80€**
 * Reduced Rate: **50€**